menu Home About Me Home Freebies My Store

 How to challenge them:

-💡 Ready-made help: My Graphing and Data Analysis Worksheets and Quiz make a great bridge between basic graphing and higher-level interpretation.
-They’re fully editable and perfect for differentiating within one class period.
-This resource includes practice problem worksheets plus a quiz for checking for mastery.
+💡 Ready made help: My Graphing and Data Analysis Worksheets and Quiz make a great bridge between basic graphing and higher level interpretation.
+They are fully editable and perfect for differentiating within one class period.

 How to challenge them:

-• Use the CER model (Claim-Evidence-Reasoning) to structure their thinking.
+• Use the CER model, which stands for Claim, Evidence, and Reasoning, to structure student thinking.

-• Provide examples of both strong and weak lab conclusions for students to critique.
+• Show examples of both strong and weak lab conclusions for students to critique.

-• Have them rewrite a “weak” paragraph using evidence drawn directly from their data.
+• Have students revise a weak paragraph using evidence drawn directly from their data.

-💡 Ready-made help: My Scientific Writing and Analysis Worksheets help students craft well-supported explanations and master the art of scientific writing step by step.
+💡 Ready made help: My Scientific Writing and Analysis Worksheets help students craft well supported explanations and practice scientific writing step by step.

 How to challenge them: